This buying guide will help you:

-- Rolling Brownouts – A condition where power utilities are forced to purposely create undervoltages and blackouts over their service area to free up capacity so the entire system is not at risk for power failure.
-When power usage for a given area or community inch up above 95% of capacity, utilities may begin purposely creating brownouts.
-If the condition worsens and further brownouts will not free up enough energy, the next step is to create blackouts.
-See Blackout, Undervoltage
+- A condition where power utilities are forced to create undervoltages and blackouts intentionally within their service area to create spare capacity so the entire system is not at risk for power failure.
+When power usage for a given area or community exceeds 95% of capacity, utilities may purposely create brownouts to increase available capacity.
+If the condition worsens and further brownouts will not liberate enough energy, the next step is to create blackouts.
+See Blackout, Undervoltage.

 - Sine Wave

-- Describes an ideal waveform with a smooth arcing alternating waveform.
-All products using AC power are designed for use with sine wave output.
-Many high-end Line Interactive and on-line UPS products provide sine wave output at all times.
-See Square Wave and PWM Sine Wave
+- Describes an ideal AC waveform with a smooth, arcing waveform.
+All products using AC power are designed for use with sine wave output, also known as pure sine wave.
+Many high-end line-interactive and on-line UPS products provide sine wave output at all times, even when operating from battery.
+See Square Wave, PWM Sine Wave.

-- Acronym for Simple Network Management Protocol.
-A widely used network monitoring and control protocol.
-Data is passed from SNMP agents, which are hardware and/or software processes reporting activity in each network device (hub, router, bridge, etc.) to the workstation console used to oversee the network.
-The agents return information contained in a MIB (Management Information Base), which is a data structure that defines what is obtainable from the device and what can be controlled (turned off, on, etc.).
-Originating in the UNIX community, SNMP has become widely used on all major platforms.
+- A widely used network monitoring and control protocol.
+Data is passed from SNMP agents, which are hardware and/or software processes reporting activity in each managed network device, to the workstation console used to oversee the network.
+The agents return information contained in a MIB (management information base), which is a data structure that defines what data is obtainable from the device and what actions/functions can be controlled.

 - Square Wave

-- Describes an alternate AC waveform that is considered by many to be the least desirable for critical computing applications.
-Rather than the smooth arc typically associated with a sine waveform, a square waveform is entirely rectangular and may complicate the operation of sensitive electronics that are used continuously or for long duration.
+- Describes an alternate AC waveform that is considered by many to be the least desirable for computing applications.
+Rather than the smooth arc typically associated with a sine waveform, a square waveform is rectangular and may complicate the operation of sensitive electronics that are used continuously or for long duration.
 Before 1990, many standby UPS systems provided square wave output in battery mode.
-Some low cost power inverters still offer square wave output.
-See PWM Sine Wave and Sine Wave
+Some low-cost power inverters still offer square wave output.
+See PWM Sine Wave, Sine Wave.

 - Standby UPS

-- A UPS that passes line power straight through to the output when conditions are stable, but switches to battery power when line voltage drops near 100-105 volts.
-Standby UPS systems are typically used to protect home computers and computer workstations.
+- A UPS that passes utility power to the output when conditions are stable, but switches to battery power when line voltage reaches a set low or high point.
+Standby UPS systems are often used to protect home computers and peripherals.
 Less frequently known as SPS (standby power supply) or off-line UPS.
-See Line Interactive UPS & on-line UPS
+See Line-Interactive UPS, On-Line UPS.

 - Tap Switching

-- A terminal emulation protocol commonly used on the Internet, and TCP/IP-based networks.
-It allows a user at a terminal or computer to log onto a remote device and run a program.
-Telnet was originally developed for ARPAnet and is an inherent part of the TCP/IP communications protocol.
-Although most computers that allow Telnet access require users to have an established account and password, there are some that allow the public to run programs such as search utilities.
+- A terminal emulation protocol commonly used on the Internet and IP-based networks.
+It allows a user at a terminal or computer to log onto a remote device and issue commands through a command-line interface (CLI).
+Most devices that allow telnet access require users to have an established account and password.

 - Three-Phase Power (3-Phase)